shrinerb/shrine/README.md

 end
 ```

-The above created a `POST /images/upload` endpoint.
-You can now use [Uppy] to
+The above will add a `POST /images/upload` route to your app.
+You can now
-upload files asynchronously to the `/images/upload` endpoint the moment they
+use the **[Uppy]** JavaScript library to upload files to this endpoint as soon
-are selected.
-Once the file has been uploaded, the endpoint will return JSON
-data of the uploaded file, which the client can then write to a hidden
-attachment field, to be submitted instead of the raw file.

-Many popular storage services can accept file uploads directly from the client
-([Amazon S3], [Google Cloud Storage], [Microsoft Azure Storage] etc), which
-means you can avoid uploading files through your app.
-If you're using one of
-these storage services, you can use the `presign_endpoint` plugin to generate
+they're selected, and write the result to the hidden field.
+The JavaScript code
+for this will depend on your application, see [this walkthrough][direct uploads
+walkthrough] that adds direct uploads from scratch.

-URL, fields, and headers that can be used to upload files directly to the
+You can also upload files directly to the cloud (AWS S3, Google Cloud etc),
-storage service.
-The only difference from the `upload_endpoint` workflow is
-that the client has the extra step of fetching the request information before
-uploading the file.

-See the [upload_endpoint] and [presign_endpoint] plugin documentations and
+using Shrine's `presign_endpoint` plugin.
+See [this walkthrough][direct S3
+uploads walkthrough] that adds direct S3 uploads from scratch using Uppy, as
-[Direct Uploads to S3][direct uploads] guide for more details, as well as the
+well as the [Direct Uploads to S3][direct S3 uploads guide] guide that provides
+some useful tips.
+Also check out the [Roda][roda demo] or [Rails][rails demo]
-[Roda][roda_demo] and [Rails][rails_demo] demo apps which implement multiple
-uploads directly to S3.
+demo app which implements multiple uploads directly to S3.

+### Resumable uploads

+When your app is dealing with large uploads (e.g. videos), keep in mind that it
+can be challening for your users to upload these large files to your app,
+depending on their internet connection.
+If the connection breaks at any point
+during uploading, the upload needs to be restarted from the beginning.

+Luckily, there is a solution for this. **[Tus.io][tus]** is an open protocol
+for resumable file uploads, which enables the client and the server to achieve
+reliable file uploads even on unstable connections, by enabling the upload to
+be resumed in case of interruptions, even after the browser was closed or the
+device was shut down.

+On the client side you can use [Uppy][uppy tus plugin] with [tus-js-client],
+have it upload files to a [tus-ruby-server], and finally attach the uploaded
+files with the help of [shrine-tus].
+See [this walkthrough][resumable uploads
+walkthrough] that adds resumable uploads from scratch, as well as the [Roda
+demo][resumable demo] for a complete example.

 ## Backgrounding